guilhermecsousa/Multimodal-Lichess/README.md

 # Multimodal-Lichess

-Project developed within the scope of the course of the Integrated Master in Computer Engineering and Telematics, Multimodal Interaction.
+Project developed within the scope of the course of Integrated Masters in Computer and Telematics Engineering, Multimodal Interaction.

 Software to control the Lichess application through voice and gestures.